stackbit-projects/seo-expert-bangalore-e63f3/content/pages/posts/what-role-does-content-length-play-in-google-rankings.md

 content_img_path: /images/seo copywriting.jpg
 content_img_alt: A man sitting at the table
 seo:
-  title: What is an Infographic in SEO?
+  title: What Role Does Content Length Play in Google Rankings?
   description: >-
     An infographic is a visual representation of content.
 Simply put, it is an ‘information graphic’.
 It is a combination of images and text that